 The BBB has closed 4 complaints against Credit Bureau Systems in the past three years, none of them in the previous 12 months.
 All Of those complaints allege problems with billing and collections.
 As of April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 19 complaints against CBS.
 Justia lists at least 4 cases of civil litigation involving Credit Bureau Systems.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Credit Bureau Systems would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In November 1995, in United States District Court, Western District of Kentucky, Owensboro Division, a judge issued a Memorandum Opinion in a case alleging Credit Bureau Systems had violated certain provisions of the U.S. Bankruptcy Code.
 In this case, the plaintiff had filed bankruptcy in July 1993 and CBS sought “to recover money from 5 garnishments which were made within 90 days of filing bankruptcy.”
 The five garnishments in question were in the amounts of $764.85, $718.13, $565.95, $666.59, and $720.65.
 According to the US Bankruptcy Code, creditors may request such funds transfers within 90 days of the filing date of a bankruptcy.
 In addition, “the trustee may not avoid under this section a transfer . . . if, in a case filed by an individual debtor whose debts are primarily consumer debts, the aggregate value of all property that constitutes or is affected by such transfer is less than $600.”
 Because the transfers in question were made within 90 days of the bankruptcy, and all but one of them exceeded $600, Credit Bureau Systems was required to refund $2,870.22 to the plaintiff.
 The issue in this case was whether they would also have to refund the remaining $565.95.
 Initially, the court found in favor of CBS, interpreting the Bankruptcy Code regulation cited above to mean that any single transfer under $600 should be considered a transfer of funds that “the trustee may not avoid.”
 However, the plaintiff disagreed with this finding, claiming that because all five transactions occurred within 90 days of the bankruptcy, and because together they amounted to more than $600, all of the money should be refunded.